 - General exhibits (anything non animal) in the building NEED to be pre-entered using the FairEntry System.
-Directions about how to entered in this system can be found in later in this book. - All exhibitors need to complete a voucher form stating a list of all exhibits entered at the fair.
-Bring this to the fair with you on the day of exhibit judging, and must be turned in before the end of fair.
-Vouchers are on the website. - 4-H leaders requesting a club booth space need to complete the 4-H Booth Space reservation is also due July 1.
+Directions about how to enter in this system can be found in later in this book. - 4-H leaders requesting a club booth space need to complete the 4-H Booth Space reservation, is also due July 1.
 That form can be found at the end of this fairbook. - We are having a best decorated booth contest, where clubs can win prizes based on their teamwork and creativity.
 So be sure to make your plans of how you will fill and decorate your booth!
-The theme for 2023 is "4-H, a Field of Opportunity". - New This Year We will be providing grand champion prizes for outstanding exhibit hall projects.
+The theme for 2025 is "4-H, This is How We Roll". - New This Year We will be providing grand champion prizes for outstanding exhibit hall projects.